concord-consortium/docker-volume-sync/README.md

 `UNISON_USER` - User name for the sync user ( UID matters more )

 `UNISON_GROUP` - Group name for the sync user ( GID matters more )

+### Without Waiting

+If you can't modify the containers using the synced volume to wait for the port, then you won't want to add the docker-volume-sync service to your app's docker compose file.
+Instead you should run it separately.
+Then you should manually wait for the first sync to complete before starting any containers using the synced volume.

 ## Edge cases